 We were back in the studio super early.
 We had more client changes, all fairly straight forward.
 We were now at the stage where we could sprinkle on a little more magic, adding a few more facial expressions and speed lines outside the train window.
 We used a great Deadpool camera plug in on the train scenes, which gives the carriage interior shots the feeling that you’re on the train with the characters.
 We had whole conversations about what kind of people travel on trains and why are they on their journey, which means we add suitcases and dogs in the aisle, newspapers and all sorts.

 The client signed off on a version around 2pm, so we know we’ve delivered what they need.
 We now have the rest of the afternoon and evening to surprise them with a little more sparkle still.
 We start working on the extras – giving them a bit more movement in the background, adding more each scene.

 Late afternoon, Joel delivered the sound files, with voice over, music and sound effects all mixed nicely together.
 We bit off more than we could chew on one scene, which ended up taking way longer than we planned.

 We delivered the final file around 6.30 pm, which the clients love.
 Plenty of new details, some they might not even have noticed, but all of which add to the feel of quality of the film.

 So that’s how we achieved a tight deadline video.
 I have to say that I was super impressed by what the Napoleon Creative team pulled together, in such a short time.
-I think setting it on a train was a great idea, as its an environment we all know and relate to.
-This made it easy for use to make it feel very real quickly.
-It also helps that over the decade of make animation, we’ve got our process down, and can quickly jump on a project.
+I think setting it on a train was a great idea, as it’s an environment we all know and relate to.
+This made it easy for us to make it feel very real quickly.
+It also helps that over the decade of making animation, we’ve got our process down, and can quickly jump on a project.
 So if you have a tight deadline video, you know who to call!